 To investigate how Etv2 binding reshapes the genomic accessibility landscape and drives the endothelial lineage differentiation in different cellular environments, we performed Etv2 ChIP-seq at 24 hours, 48 hours and 7 days post-Etv2 induction in reprogrammed MEFs, and Etv2 ChIP-seq at 3 hours and 12 hours post-Etv2 induction in developing EBs at day 2.5.
 The initial Etv2 binding events were captured by the Etv2 ChIP-seq at 24 hours in MEFs and 3 hours in EBs, resulting in 18,024 and 131,001 peaks, respectively (Figure 2a).
-The 11,751 common Etv2 peaks overlapped between MEFs and EBs and represented the majority (65.2%) of the peaks from the EBs, and were located predominately in the promoter region.
+The 11,751 common Etv2 peaks overlapped between MEFs and EBs and represented the majority (65.2%) of the ETV2 peaks in EBs, and were located predominately in the promoter region.
 In contrast, the EB and MEF specific Etv2 peaks were more likely distributed at the distal intergenic regions (Figure 2b).
 One of the key features of pioneer factors is their capability of targeting the nucleosomes.
-To test whether Etv2 was able to target the nucleosome, we first examined the nucleosome profiles of 24 hours Etv2 ChIP-seq peaks in undifferentiated MEF using published histone H3 ChIP-seq and MNase-seq10.
-We divided the Etv2 ChIP-seq peaks into four quartiles based on the mean MNase-seq signals of the central 200-bp region, and we used the first (lowest mean signal) and the fourth quartile (highest mean signal) to represent the nucleosome free region (NFR) and nucleosome (Figure 2c and Supplementary Figure 6a).
-Thus, the nucleosome quartile represented the Etv2 peaks with their summits located at the nucleosome centers, suggesting that Etv2, like other reported pioneer factors, were also able to target the nucleosome during MEF reprogramming.
-Similarly, we divided the Etv2 ChIP-seq peaks at 3h post induction in day 2.5 EB into NFR (5,291 peaks) and nucleosome (8,843 peaks) groups according to the local V-plot and fragment size profiles of ATAC-seq day 2.5 EB without Etv2 induction (Supplementary Figure 6b-6d).
-We found that similar to the MEF reprogramming, Etv2 also targets the nucleosome centers at day 2.5 EB (Figure 2d).
-Our results in MEF and EB suggested Etv2 is intrinsically able to target and bind the nucleosomes, and this capability appears to be independent of cellular context.
-Sequence motif analysis identified a common GGAAAT motif that are significantly more enriched in NFR regions compared with the nucleosomes in both MEF and EB (Fisher's adjusted p-value=6.0E-05 and 6.8E-5) (Figure 2e and Supplementary Figure 7a).
+To test whether Etv2 was able to target the nucleosome, we first examined the nucleosome profiles of 24 hours Etv2 ChIP-seq peaks in undifferentiated MEFs using published histone H3 ChIP-seq and MNase-seq datasets10.
+We divided the Etv2 ChIP-seq peaks into four quartiles based on the mean MNase-seq signals of the central 200-bp region, and we used the first (lowest mean signal) and the fourth quartile (highest mean signal) to represent the nucleosome free region (NFR) and the nucleosome (Figure 2c and Supplementary Figure 6a).
+Thus, the nucleosome quartile represented the Etv2 peaks with their summits located at the nucleosome centers, suggesting that Etv2, like other reported pioneer factors, was also able to target the nucleosome during MEF reprogramming.
+Similarly, we divided the Etv2 ChIP-seq peaks at 3h post-induction in day 2.5 EB into NFR (5,291 peaks) and nucleosome (8,843 peaks) groups according to the local V-plot and fragment size profiles of ATAC-seq day 2.5 EB without Etv2 induction (Supplementary Figure 6b-6d).
+We found that similar to the MEF reprogramming, Etv2 also targets the nucleosome centers at day 2.5 EB differentiation (Figure 2d).
+Our results in MEFs and EBs suggested that Etv2 was intrinsically able to target and bind the nucleosomes, and this capability appeared to be independent of cellular context.
+Sequence motif analysis identified a common GGAAAT motif that was significantly more enriched in NFR regions compared with the nucleosomes in both MEFs and EBs (Fisher's adjusted p-value=6.0E-05 and 6.8E-5) (Figure 2e and Supplementary Figure 7a).
 This motif has an additional terminal "AT" nucleotides compared with the canonical motifs identified from the canonical Etv2 motifs.
 These findings suggested that Etv2, similar to other pioneer factors, such as Oct4, Sox2 and Klf4, were able to target nucleosome-enriched sites using partial or degenerate motifs, and targeted their full canonical motif in nucleosome-depleted sites1.

-Moreover, we found that Etv2 targeted nucleosome region were characterized by low Brg1 ChIP-seq signals at 24 hours post induction in MEF and 3 hours post induction in EB, suggesting that initial recognition of nucleosome may not require the existence of local Brg1 (Figure 2c and 2d).
-Interestingly, the Etv2 targeted nucleosomes had distinct H3K27ac surrounding pattern in MEF and EB: Etv2 targeted H3K27ac depleted nucleosomes in MEF and H3K27ac enriched ones in EB, suggesting that Etv2 recognize the nucleosomes regardless of the H3K27ac enrichment.
+Moreover, we found that Etv2 targeted nucleosome regions were characterized by low Brg1 ChIP-seq signals at 24 hours post induction in MEFs and 3 hours post induction in EBs, suggesting that the initial recognition of the nucleosome may not require Brg1 (Figure 2c and 2d).
+Interestingly, the Etv2 targeted nucleosomes had a distinct H3K27ac surrounding pattern in MEFs and EBs: Etv2 targeted H3K27ac depleted nucleosomes in MEFs and H3K27ac enriched ones in EBs, suggesting that Etv2 recognized the nucleosomes regardless of H3K27ac enrichment.

 Brg1 maintains and stabilizes the binding of Etv2